 Data Synthesis and Analysis

 The studies included in this review were summarized using the narrative description method.
 The results of this review were focused on improving the quality of life in COPD patients who receive education on using inhalers via media such as leaflets or videos.
 The quality of life assessment instruments used were the St-George Respiratory Questionnaire (SGRQ) and the COPD Assessment Test (CAT).
 In the CAT and SGRQ assessment instruments, COPD patients are said to have a good quality of life if their CAT and SGRQ scores are low, with a maximum CAT score limit of 40 points and an SGRQ score limit of 100 points.

+We analysed the RCT data using Review Manager 5.4 (RevMan 5.4.1), which was made available by the Cochrane.
+Analyzed data consists of continuous data measured using Standardized Mean Difference (SMD).
+Standardized Mean Difference (SMD) was utilized because the included studies collected data at different scales or units.
+Subsequently, using the random-effects method, observe the effect.
+Quantitative evaluation of heterogeneity using Cochrane I2 statistics.
+A random effects model is applied if I2 is greater than 50 percent, indicating statistically significant heterogeneity; otherwise, the effects model is maintained.
+We performed subgroup analysis in high heterogeneity (I2 > 50 %) to identify good heterogeneity causes.

 RESULTS